ktschroeder/Cloudless/README.md

 TODO

 Up next:
-- ability to copy image itself rather than just image file (can we "do both" dynamically?
-If not, ctrl shift c would be okay.)
+- bug: when fullscreen, right click to context menu then left click on main window is treated as double-click

 Probably should/will:
-- bug: when fullscreen, right click to context menu then left click on main window is treated as double-click
 - messages and blocks for things that cannot be done with GIFs.
 Messaging about longer load times for GIFs (try opening local vs dragging from web)
 - possible bug?
 There may be like 10 pixels of extra width on the window.
 Most obvious if fullscreen on one monitor when using multiple. ==> was this a thing before zen feature?